Source code for NuRadioReco.modules.RNO_G.hardwareResponseIncorporator

 import logging

-[docs]class hardwareResponseIncorporator: """ Incorporates the gain and phase induced by the RNO-G hardware. """ def __init__(self): self.logger = logging.getLogger( "NuRadioReco.RNOG.hardwareResponseIncorporator") self.__time_delays = {} self.__t = 0 self.__mingainlin = None self.__debug = None self.begin()
+[docs] class hardwareResponseIncorporator: """ Incorporates the compex response of the RNO-G hardware.
+The response is obtained from the detector description.
+The response is applied in the frequency domain. """ def __init__(self): self.logger = logging.getLogger( "NuRadioReco.RNOG.hardwareResponseIncorporator") self.__time_delays = {} self.__t = 0 self.__mingainlin = None self.trigger_channels = None

-[docs] def get_filter(self, frequencies, station_id, channel_id, det, temp=293.15, sim_to_data=False, phase_only=False, mode=None, mingainlin=None): """ Helper function to return the filter that the module applies.
+[docs] def get_filter(self, frequencies, station_id, channel_id, det, temp=293.15, sim_to_data=False, phase_only=False, mode=None, mingainlin=None, is_trigger=False): """ Helper function to return the filter that the module applies.
 Parameters ---------- frequencies: array of floats the frequency array for which the filter should be returned station_id: int the station id channel_id: int the channel id det: detector instance the detector temp: float temperature in Kelvin, better in the range [223.15 K , 323.15 K] sim_to_data: bool (default False) If False, deconvolve the hardware response.
 If True, convolve with the hardware response phase_only: bool (default False) if True, only the phases response is applied but not the amplitude response mode: {None, 'phase_only', 'relative'}, default None Options: * 'phase_only': only the phases response is applied but not the amplitude response (identical to phase_only=True ) * 'relative': gain of amp is divided by maximum of the gain, i.e. at the maximum of the filter response is 1 (before applying cable response).
 This makes it easier to compare the filtered to unfiltered signal * None : default, gain and phase effects are applied 'normally' mingainlin: float In frequency ranges where the gain gets very small, the reconstruction of the original signal (obtained by dividing the measured signal by the gain) leads to excessively high values, due to the effect of post-amplifier noise.
 In order to mitigate this effect, a minimum gain (linear scale!) as fraction of the maximum gain can be defined.
 If specified, any gain value smaller than mingainlin will be replaced by mingainlin.
-Note: The adjustment to the minimal gain is NOT visible when getting the amp response from ``analog_components.get_amplifier_response()`` Returns ------- array of complex floats the complex filter amplitudes """ if isinstance(det, detector.rnog_detector.Detector): amp_response = det.get_signal_chain_response( station_id, channel_id)(frequencies) elif isinstance(det, detector.detector_base.DetectorBase): amp_type = det.get_amplifier_type(station_id, channel_id) # it reads the log file. change this to load_amp_measurement if you want the RI file amp_response = analog_components.load_amp_response(amp_type) amp_response = amp_response['gain']( frequencies, temp) * amp_response['phase'](frequencies) else: raise NotImplementedError("Detector type not implemented") if mingainlin is not None: mingainlin = float(mingainlin) ampmax = np.max(np.abs(amp_response)) iamp_gain_low = np.where( np.abs(amp_response) < (mingainlin * ampmax)) amp_response[iamp_gain_low] = ( mingainlin * ampmax) * np.exp(1j * np.angle(amp_response[iamp_gain_low])) cable_response = 1 if mode is None: pass elif mode == 'phase_only': cable_response = np.ones_like(cable_response) * np.exp(1j * np.angle(cable_response)) amp_response = np.ones_like(amp_response) * np.angle(amp_response) elif mode == 'relative': ampmax = np.max(np.abs(amp_response)) amp_response /= ampmax else: raise NotImplementedError(f"Operating mode \"{mode}\" has not been implemented.") if sim_to_data: return amp_response * cable_response else: return 1. / (amp_response * cable_response)
+Note: The adjustment to the minimal gain is NOT visible when getting the amp response from ``analog_components.get_amplifier_response()`` is_trigger: bool Use trigger channel response instead.
+Only relevant for RNO-G. (Default: False) Returns ------- array of complex floats the complex filter amplitudes """ if isinstance(det, detector.rnog_detector.Detector): resp = det.get_signal_chain_response(station_id, channel_id, is_trigger) amp_response = resp(frequencies) elif isinstance(det, detector.detector_base.DetectorBase): amp_type = det.get_amplifier_type(station_id, channel_id) # it reads the log file. change this to load_amp_measurement if you want the RI file amp_response = analog_components.load_amp_response(amp_type) amp_response = amp_response['gain']( frequencies, temp) * amp_response['phase'](frequencies) else: raise NotImplementedError("Detector type not implemented") if mingainlin is not None: mingainlin = float(mingainlin) ampmax = np.max(np.abs(amp_response)) iamp_gain_low = np.where( np.abs(amp_response) < (mingainlin * ampmax)) amp_response[iamp_gain_low] = ( mingainlin * ampmax) * np.exp(1j * np.angle(amp_response[iamp_gain_low])) cable_response = 1 if mode is None: pass elif mode == 'phase_only': cable_response = np.ones_like(cable_response) * np.exp(1j * np.angle(cable_response)) amp_response = np.ones_like(amp_response) * np.exp(1j * np.angle(amp_response)) elif mode == 'relative': ampmax = np.max(np.abs(amp_response)) amp_response /= ampmax else: raise NotImplementedError(f"Operating mode \"{mode}\" has not been implemented.") if sim_to_data: return amp_response * cable_response else: return 1. / (amp_response * cable_response)

 [docs] @register_run() def run(self, evt, station, det, temp=293.15, sim_to_data=False, phase_only=False, mode=None, mingainlin=None): """ Switch sim_to_data to go from simulation to data or otherwise.
 The option zero_noise can be used to zero the noise around the pulse.
 It is unclear, how useful this is.
-Parameters ---------- evt: Event Event to run the module on station: Station Station to run the module on det: Detector The detector description temp: temperature in Kelvin, better in the range [223.15 K , 323.15 K] sim_to_data: bool (default False) * if False, deconvolve the hardware response * if True, convolve with the hardware response phase_only: bool (default False) if True, only the phases response is applied but not the amplitude response mode: string or None, default None Options: * 'phase_only': only the phases response is applied but not the amplitude response (identical to phase_only=True ) * 'relative': gain of amp is divided by maximum of the gain, i.e. at the maximum of the filter response is 1 (before applying cable response).
+Parameters ---------- evt: Event Event to run the module on station: Station Station to run the module on det: Detector The detector description temp: temperature in Kelvin, better in the range [223.15 K , 323.15 K] sim_to_data: bool (default False) * if False, deconvolve the hardware response * if True, convolve with the hardware response phase_only: bool (default False) if True, only the phases response is applied but not the amplitude response mode: string or None, default None Options: * 'phase_only': only the phases response is applied but not the amplitude response (identical to phase_only=True) * 'relative': gain of amp is divided by maximum of the gain, i.e. at the maximum of the filter response is 1 (before applying cable response).
 This makes it easier to compare the filtered to unfiltered signal * None: default, gain and phase effects are applied 'normally' mingainlin: float In frequency ranges where the gain gets very small, the reconstruction of the original signal (obtained by dividing the measured signal by the gain) leads to excessively high values, due to the effect of post-amplifier noise.
 In order to mitigate this effect, a minimum gain (linear scale!) as fraction of the maximum gain can be defined.
 If specified, any gain value smaller than mingainlin will be replaced by mingainlin.
-Note: The adjustment to the minimal gain is NOT visible when getting the amp response from ``analog_components.get_amplifier_response()`` """ self.__mingainlin = mingainlin if phase_only: mode = 'phase_only' self.logger.warning( 'Please use option mode=''phase_only'' in the future, use of option phase_only will be phased out') t = time.time() for channel in station.iter_channels(): frequencies = channel.get_frequencies() trace_fft = channel.get_frequency_spectrum() trace_fft *= self.get_filter( frequencies, station.get_id(), channel.get_id(), det, temp, sim_to_data, phase_only, mode, mingainlin) # zero first bins to avoid DC offset trace_fft[0] = 0 # hardwareResponse incorporator should always be used in conjunction with bandpassfilter # otherwise, noise will be blown up channel.set_frequency_spectrum( trace_fft, channel.get_sampling_rate()) if not sim_to_data: # Include cable delays cable_delay = det.get_cable_delay( station.get_id(), channel.get_id()) self.logger.debug("cable delay of channel {} is {}ns".format( channel.get_id(), cable_delay / units.ns)) channel.add_trace_start_time(-cable_delay) self.__t += time.time() - t
+Note: The adjustment to the minimal gain is NOT visible when getting the amp response from ``analog_components.get_amplifier_response()`` """ self.__mingainlin = mingainlin if phase_only: mode = 'phase_only' self.logger.warning( 'Please use option mode=''phase_only'' in the future, use of option phase_only will be phased out') t = time.time() if self.trigger_channels is not None and not isinstance(det, detector.rnog_detector.Detector): raise ValueError("Simulating extra trigger channels is only possible with the `rnog_detector.Detector` class.") has_trigger_channels = False for channel in station.iter_channels(): frequencies = channel.get_frequencies() trace_fft = channel.get_frequency_spectrum() filter = self.get_filter( frequencies, station.get_id(), channel.get_id(), det, temp, sim_to_data, phase_only, mode, mingainlin) if (self.trigger_channels is not None and channel.get_id() in self.trigger_channels and isinstance(station, NuRadioReco.framework.station.Station)): """ Create a copy of the channel and apply the readout and trigger channel response respectively.
+We do this here under the assumption that up to this point no difference between the two channels had to be made.
+This is acutally not strictly true.
+The cable delay is already added in the efieldToVoltageConverter module.
+I.e., the assumption is made that the cable delay is no different between the two.
+While this might be true/a good approximation for the moment it is not given that this holds for the future.
+You have been warned!
+See Also: https://nu-radio.github.io/NuRadioMC/NuRadioReco/pages/event_structure.html#channel for a bit more context. """ trig_filter = self.get_filter( frequencies, station.get_id(), channel.get_id(), det, temp, sim_to_data, phase_only, mode, mingainlin, is_trigger=True) trig_trace_fft = trace_fft * trig_filter # zero first bins to avoid DC offset trig_trace_fft[0] = 0 # Add trigger channel trig_channel = copy.deepcopy(channel) trig_channel.set_frequency_spectrum( trig_trace_fft, channel.get_sampling_rate()) channel.set_trigger_channel(trig_channel) has_trigger_channels = True trace_fft *= filter # zero first bins to avoid DC offset trace_fft[0] = 0 # hardwareResponse incorporator should always be used in conjunction with bandpassfilter # otherwise, noise will be blown up channel.set_frequency_spectrum( trace_fft, channel.get_sampling_rate()) if not sim_to_data: # Subtraces the cable delay.
+For `sim_to_data=True`, the cable delay is added # in the efieldToVoltageConverter or with the channelCableDelayAdder # (if efieldToVoltageConverterPerEfield was used). signal_processing.add_cable_delay(station, det, sim_to_data, trigger=False, logger=self.logger) if has_trigger_channels: signal_processing.add_cable_delay( station, det, sim_to_data, trigger=True, logger=self.logger) self.__t += time.time() - t

 [docs] def end(self): from datetime import timedelta self.logger.setLevel(logging.INFO) dt = timedelta(seconds=self.__t) self.logger.info("total time used by this module is {}".format(dt)) return dt

-def __calculate_time_delays_amp(self, amp_type): """ helper function to calculate the time delay of the amp for a delta pulse """ amp_response_f = analog_components.load_amp_response(amp_type) # assume a huge sampling rate to have a good time resolution sampling_rate = 10 * units.GHz n = 2 ** 12 trace = np.zeros(n) trace[n // 2] = 1 max_time = trace.argmax() / sampling_rate spec = fft.time2freq(trace, sampling_rate) ff = np.fft.rfftfreq(n, 1. / sampling_rate) amp_response_gain = amp_response_f['gain'](ff) amp_response_phase = amp_response_f['phase'](ff) mask = (ff < 70 * units.MHz) & (ff > 40 * units.MHz) spec[~mask] = 0 trace2 = fft.freq2time(spec * amp_response_gain * amp_response_phase, sampling_rate) max_time2 = np.abs(trace2).argmax() / sampling_rate return max_time2 - max_time
+def __calculate_time_delays_amp(self, amp_type): """ helper function to calculate the time delay of the amp for a delta pulse """ amp_response_f = analog_components.load_amp_response(amp_type) # assume a huge sampling rate to have a good time resolution sampling_rate = 10 * units.GHz n = 2 ** 12 trace = np.zeros(n) trace[n // 2] = 1 max_time = trace.argmax() / sampling_rate spec = fft.time2freq(trace, sampling_rate) ff = np.fft.rfftfreq(n, 1. / sampling_rate) amp_response_gain = amp_response_f['gain'](ff) amp_response_phase = amp_response_f['phase'](ff) mask = (ff < 70 * units.MHz) & (ff > 40 * units.MHz) spec[~mask] = 0 trace2 = fft.freq2time( spec * amp_response_gain * amp_response_phase, sampling_rate) max_time2 = np.abs(trace2).argmax() / sampling_rate return max_time2 - max_time

 [docs] def get_time_delay(self, amp_type): if amp_type not in self.__time_delays.keys(): # not yet calculated -> calculate the time delay self.__time_delays[amp_type] = self.__calculate_time_delays_amp( amp_type) self.logger.info( "time delays of amp {} have not yet been calculated -> calculating -> time delay is {:.2f} ns".format( amp_type, self.__time_delays[amp_type] / units.ns)) return self.__time_delays[amp_type]